comp-medicine-uc/num-model-alv-perfusion-gas-exchange/tests/README.md

 # Tests

-## Files
+## Files and directories

-- `slab.ipynb`: Example usage of the model for simulations on a rectangular prism mesh with periodic boundary conditions.
-- `tkd.ipynb`: Example usage of the model for simulations on a tetrakaidecahedral mesh with periodic boundary conditions.
+- `cluster`: Files for running simulations on parallel architecture.
+- `sheet.ipynb`: Use example on sheet domain.
+- `sphere.ipynb`: Use example on hollow-sphere domain.
+- `tkd-job`: Use example on tetrakaidecahedral domain.